sunnivin/noresm-temp-docs/README.md

 ## Symbols used in this documentation

--Variables written in capital letters enclosed with <> are variables given by the user.
+- Variables written in capital letters enclosed with <> are variables given by the user.

 ## Local development